 Specifically, types II & III.

-Severe injuries including both atlanto-occipital dislocations and atlanto-occipital subluxations.
+Severe injuries include both atlanto-occipital dislocations and atlanto-occipital subluxations.

 Bilateral lamina and pedicle fracture at C2 with anterolisthesis of C2 on C3.
 Associated with judicial hangings.